-When first reading the endless looking list of high FODMAP foods I was convinced I was going to be living a life of tasteless food forever.
-Previously throwing in as many cloves of garlic, onions and mushrooms into every dish I cooked, and covering with cheese, my foodie life seemed genuinely over!
+When first reading the endless list of high FODMAP foods I was convinced I was going to be living a life of tasteless food forever.
+Previously throwing in as many cloves of garlic, onions and mushrooms into every dish I cooked I felt very overwhelmed and confused at what I actually could eat

-However, over the years I’ve learnt that being low in FODMAP doesn’t mean low in taste!
+However, over the years I’ve learnt that being low in FODMAP doesn’t mean low in taste and with a few swaps and bit of creativity you can still make delicious.
 As well as all the brilliant gluten free stuff in the supermarkets, I have also found some other really good swaps that will keep your food tasting delicious and your tummy feeling happy!

 1. Garlic oil!